Ayutthaya Kingdom: Khon theatre

-Buddhist mural in Wat Ko Kaew Suttharam, Phetchaburi; mural painting in Siam flourished during the late Ayutthaya period in the 18th century.

 The myth and epic stories of Ramakien provide the Siamese with a rich source of dramatic materials.
 The royal court of Ayutthaya developed classical dramatic forms of expression called khon (โขน) and lakhon (ละคร).
 Ramakien played a role in shaping these dramatic arts.
 During the Ayutthaya period, khon, or a dramatized version of Ramakien, was classified as lakhon nai or a theatrical performance reserved only for aristocratic audience.
 The Siamese drama and classical dance later spread throughout mainland Southeast Asia and influenced the development of high-culture art in most countries, including Burma, and Laos.

-The royal barge of the King of Siam (1687–1688), illustrated by Simon de La Loubère, the French envoy to Siam under King Louis XIV.

 Historical evidence shows that the Thai art of stage plays must have already been highly evolved by the 17th century.
 Louis XIV, the Sun King of France, had a formal diplomatic relation with Ayutthaya's King Narai.
 In 1687, France sent the diplomat Simon de la Loubère to record all that he saw in the Siamese Kingdom.
 In his famous account Du Royaume de Siam, La Loubère carefully observed the classic 17th century theatre of Siam, including an epic battle scene from a khon performance, and recorded what he saw in great detail:

 The Siamese have three sorts of Stage Plays: That which they call Cone [khôn] is a figure dance, to the sound of the violin and some other instruments.
 The dancers are masked and armed, and represent rather a combat than a dance.
 And though every one runs into high motions, and extravagant postures, they cease not continually to intermix some word.
 Most of their masks are hideous, and represent either monstrous Beasts, or kinds of Devils.
 The Show which they call Lacone is a poem intermix with Epic and Dramatic, which lasts three days, from eight in the morning till seven at night.
 They are histories in verse, serious, and sung by several actors always present, and which do only sing reciprocally … The Rabam is a double dance of men and women, which is not martial, but gallant … they can perform it without much tying themselves, because their way of dancing is a simple march round, very slow, and without any high motion; but with a great many slow contortions of the body and arms.

 Of the attire of Siamese Khôn dancers, La Loubère recorded that, "[T]hose that dance in Rabam, and Cone, have gilded paper-bonnets, high and pointed, like the Mandarins caps of ceremony, but which hang down at the sides below their ears, which are adorned with counterfeit stones, and with two pendants of gilded wood."